 See more in:

-September is National Preparedness Month, and since disasters and emergencies can strike anywhere, at any time, the observance serves as a good reminder to be ready for the unexpected.
+Disasters and emergencies can strike anywhere and at any time, so it's best to be ready for the unexpected.

 “We don’t want to think about a disaster actually happening to ourselves or friends and family, but, unfortunately, disasters happen across the globe every day,” says Lauren Sauer, CEPAR’s director of operations, who has witnessed firsthand the aftermath of natural disasters, such as hurricanes and earthquakes.
 “It’s better to take the proper steps now to ensure your family knows what to do in the event of an emergency.”